Summer Institute : Theater : Faculty

 The People + Faculty

-The Theater program is administered by working professionals from the New York Broadway stage, the faculty of the University of the Arts, the alumni of UArts, the vibrant and active Philadelphia arts community, as well as other specialty artists.
+The Theater program is administered by working professionals from the faculty of the University of the Arts, the alumni of UArts, the vibrant and active Philadelphia arts community, as well as other specialty artists.

 Forrest McClendon is a Tony Award nominee for his Broadway debut as Mr. Tambo in "The Scottsboro Boys," first created at the Vineyard and Guthrie Theaters.
 Post-Broadway, Forrest reprised the role at the Philadelphia Theatre Company (Barrymore Award) and will appear in the London premiere at the Young Vic this fall.

 Forrest is currently playing "Othello" at the Philadelphia Shakespeare Theatre and conducting workshops in local high schools.
 Last fall, he played Friar Lawrence in "Romeo and Juliet" at the North Carolina Shakespeare Festival.

 Forrest also teaches for the Ira Brind School of Theater at the University of the Arts and the Esther Boyer College of Music & Dance at Temple University.
 Forrest is a UConn graduate.